mynodebtc/mynode_docs/docs/tor/web-gui.md

 #### Premium Feature

-You can access your myNode Web Interface from anywhere using Tor if you are a Premium user.
+You can access your MyNode Web Interface from anywhere using Tor if you are a Premium user.
 The device will open a secure Tor service for the user interface via Tor automatically.

 First, make sure you have Tor Browser installed via the instructions on the [Tor Setup](/tor/setup) page.